jonesjsc/03-JavaScript-Password-Generator/README.md

 `${expression}` is just so much more familar to me and I was glad that VSC suggested I change a particularly ugly line to something less ugly.

 ## While Loops
-`while` loops are something i user all the time and have for ~30 years.
+`while` loops are something I use all the time and have for ~30 years.
 It's a very familar place for me so I wanted to revisit this here.

 ## Links
 * This repo is located [on github](https://github.com/jonesjsc/03-JavaScript-Password-Generator)